ilakli/MACS-classroom/CONTRIBUTING.md

 # Contributing to MACS-classroom

 Want to contribute to MACS-classroom?
 There are a few things you need to know.

-We wrote a **[contribution guide](https://google.github.io/styleguide/javaguide.html)** to help you get started.
+Changes to MACS-classroom Java code should conform to **[Google Java Style Guide](https://google.github.io/styleguide/javaguide.html)**.